Current as of June 2020 | Download print version (in PDF)

-While no new PBCs were allowed to form after enactment of the new Civil Code of the Czech Republic, Act No. 248/1995 still governs and regulates the activities of PBCs that existed as of December 31, 2013, and opted to remain PBCs.
+While no new PBCs were allowed to form after the enactment of the new Civil Code of the Czech Republic, Act No. 248/1995 still governs and regulates the activities of PBCs that existed as of December 31, 2013, and opted to keep the PBC legal form.
 There is no requirement forcing remaining PBCs to change their legal form, though they may do so at any time and change their legal form to a registered institute.

 The Act on Income Tax has been amended a number of times, including several revisions in 2017.
 The changes resulting from the 2017 amendments that are most relevant for this Note include the following:

-- Article 8, Par.
-(1)(i) makes all incomes from a family fund or family foundation taxable;
+- Article 8 (1)(i) makes all incomes from a family fund or family foundation taxable;

-Act No. 418/2011, as amended by Act No. 368/2016, introduces the notion of a legal entity’s real owner.
-For NPOs, where there is no ownership of physical persons with respect to the property of the NPO, the law stipulates that real owners are members of the statutory body of an association, board of trustees of a foundation, or a fund.
+Act No. 418/2011, as amended, introduces the notion of a legal entity’s real owner.
+For NPOs, where there is no ownership by physical persons with respect to the property of the NPO, the law stipulates that real owners are members of the statutory body of an association, board of trustees of a foundation, or a fund.
 For registered institutes or public benefit corporations, the founder is considered to be the real owner.
 The real owners must be registered in the register of legal persons.